naver/fixture-monkey/content/en/docs/generating-objects/instantiate-methods.md

 {{< /tab >}}
 {{< /tabpane>}}

-{{< alert icon="💡" text="It is also possible to mix both constructor and factory method approaches within the instantiate method." />}}
+{{< alert icon="💡" text="It is also possible to combine both constructor and factory method approaches for different properties within the instantiate method.
+In the above example, the ProductList can be initialized with the factory method, while the Product can be instantiated using the constructor." />}}

 ## Factory Method
 The second way to create an object is by using its factory method.